 Smart Nutrition Comprehensive Stool Test – GI Effects Sample Report – Updated January 2018

-Please note : The Fecal Lactoferrin additional marker report is no longer available.
+Please note : The Fecal Lactoferrin additional marker and zonulin are currently not available.